The Straw Man Lean Enterprise Book: Cargo Cult vs. Real Adoption

 - The Corporate Startup: How Large Enterprises Can Implement Sustainable Disruptive Innovation by Tendayi Viki & Dan Toma (TBD)

+They are all good, have different perspectives, and are worth reading.
 My last post was not a specific response to any of these books, but the term itself.

 What does Lean Enterprise really mean?